Hospitality Markets In Focus

 • The casualty market is experiencing a hardening cycle due to social inflation, and growing claims severity.
 Insurers are scaling back available capacity as a result.

-• Umbrella premiums rose by 9.5% in Q1 2025, following an 8.7% increase in Q4 2024.13
+• National Umbrella premium trends rose by 9.5% in Q1 2025, following an 8.7% increase in Q4 2024 while hospitality risks continue to outpace those increases due to heavy premise exposure from guests.9

 GENERAL RATE CHANGE ESTIMATES